 Get Started with TMJ Treatment in Lake St. Louis, MO at Axes Physical Therapy

-For anyone experiencing jaw pain or thinking they may have TMD, Axes Physical Therapy provides a free injury screening and is ready to help.
+Axes Physical Therapy offers a free injury screening for those dealing with jaw pain or who believe they may have Temporomandibular Joint Dysfunction (TMD).
 Our personalized, patient-centered approach to TMJ treatment in Lake St. Louis, MO offers effective solutions to alleviate pain, improve jaw function, and restore your quality of life.
-You can find our Temporomandibular Joint Dysfunction therapy at our Ballwin location.
+Our Temporomandibular Joint Dysfunction therapy is available at our Ballwin location.